pomm-project/Foundation/README.md

 The point here is to understand that the instantiated clients are automatically reused when they are called several times.
 Clients are shutdown properly when the session is destroyed by PHP.
 The second strong point of this system is that all clients own a pointer to the session.
 So it can use other clients from it.

-## Querying and converter system.
+## Query and converter system.

-In foundation, performing a query and return a result as an iterator is a Client too:
+In foundation, performing a query and return a result iterator is performed by a Client too:

 ```php
 <?php